sindhujamadabushi/OPUS-VFL/README.md

 - **Other Libraries**: NumPy, scikit-learn, Optuna, tqdm
   *(Full list available in `requirements.txt`)*

 All experiments were run using isolated environments configured via clusters available in our organization's module system.
-We have taken our base VFL code from the paper

 ## Acknowledgment